rust-lang/rust/text/0000-kinds-of-allocators.md

     /// and `kind` must *fit* the provided block (see above);
     /// otherwise yields undefined behavior.
     ///
     /// Returns `Err` only if deallocation fails in some fashion.
-If
-    /// the returned error is *transient*, then ownership of the
-    /// memory block is transferred back to the caller (see
-    /// `AllocError::is_transient`).
-Otherwise, callers must assume
-    /// that ownership of the block has been unrecoverably lost.
+    /// In this case callers must assume that ownership of the block has
+    /// been unrecoverably lost (memory may have been leaked).
     ///
     /// Note: Implementors are encouraged to avoid `Err`-failure from
     /// `dealloc`; most memory allocation APIs do not support